Kar0lu/SYCYF2024/README.md

 * el - Position of error.
 You can change it by changing the subtrahend.
 * e - Pattern of error.
 It's shifted n-times left to adjust position.
 * m - Message inserted into the encoder.
-* g - Coding polynomial g(x) = (x^9+1)(x^5+x^2+1) = 100101000100101.
+* g - Coding polynomial.
 The binary value is set of coefficients of this polynomial expansion.
 * em - Encoded message (overall input).
 * rm - Recived message.
 Result of applying error on encoded message.
 * rc - Variable used in the calculation of l.
 Result of shifting error-pattern register.
-Represents number of shifts required to achive zeros in 4 high-order bit positions.
+Represents number of shifts required to achive zeros in 7 high-order bit positions.
 * rp - Variable used in the calculation of l.
 Result of shifting error-location register.
 Represents number of shifts required to achive error pattern.
 * i - Predicted position of error.
 Calculated on the basis of rc, rp and two coefficients characteristic for g(x).
 Learn more on [page 268](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf) and [page 12](https://ntrs.nasa.gov/api/citations/19750017564/downloads/19750017564.pdf)
 * cm - Corrected message (overall output).